 Fly at Kite on the Grounds of El Morro

-Where to buy kites: Cheap kites and refreshments are sold across the street from Plaza del Quinto Centenario, if you want to wait flying the kite after touring El Morro, you can find better quality kites at El Morro’s Gift Shop (when available) so you can keep it as souvenier and remember the experience in other places you go.
+Where to buy kites: Cheap kites and refreshments are sold across the street from Plaza del Quinto Centenario, if you want to wait to fly the kite after touring El Morro, you can find better quality kites at El Morro’s Gift Shop (when available) so you can keep it as a souvenir and remember the experience in other places you go.

-Watch the Sunset: If you love to watch the sunset, we encourage you to stay on the grounds of El Morro and to watch it from there, the sun comes down right behind Isla de Cabras.
+If you love to watch the sunset, we encourage you to stay on the grounds of El Morro to watch it from there, the sun comes down right behind Isla de Cabras.

-El Morro at Night: Sadly, very few people get to enjoy one of the most breathtaking sights in San Juan at night.
-When the sun goes down and the sky becomes dark, the walls of El Morro are lit with a golden glow.
-Crowds are gone, the grounds are quiet, becoming one of the most romantic settings in Old San Juan.
+Sadly, very few people get to enjoy one of the most breathtaking sights in San Juan at night.
+When the sun goes down and the sky becomes dark, the walls of El Morro come alive with a golden glow.
+Crowds are gone, and the grounds are quiet, becoming one of the most romantic settings in Old San Juan.
 If you are eager to have dinner or get back to your hotel, then be sure to get a taxi ride to El Morro at night so you can take a look.